Rifle, Colorado

 Rifle is a home-rule municipality in, and the most populous community of, Garfield County, Colorado, United States.
 Its population was 10,437 at the 2020 census.
 Rifle is a regional center of the cattle-ranching industry located along Interstate 70 and the Colorado River just east of the Roan Plateau, which dominates the western skyline of the town.
 The town was founded in 1882 by Abram Maxfield, and was incorporated in 1905 along Rifle Creek, near its mouth on the Colorado.
 The community takes its name from the creek.

 History

-The land on which Rifle resides was once in the heart of the Ute Nation, a classification of the Indigenous peoples of the Great Basin.
-The most common tribe in the area were the Tabagauche, who hunted and lived on the land slightly to the east of Rifle in the Roaring Fork Valley.
-Due to their location, the Tabagauche were somewhat less exposed to White settlers, and to some extent their ways remained less altered than other native peoples.
 In 1878, Nathan Meeker was appointed as the director of the White River Ute Agency (the town of Meeker 40 miles north of Rifle was named after him).
 Meeker had no training or knowledge of Ute culture, and launched into a campaign centered on sedentary agriculture and European-American schooling.
 As this clashed with the culture of the nomadic Utes, he was met with resistance.
 It all came to a head when Meeker had the pasture and racetrack for the Ute's horses plowed under.
 The event that followed is known as the Meeker Massacre in 1879, during which Meeker and his 10 employees were killed.
 The aftermath of the conflict resulted in nearly all members of the Ute nation being forcibly removed from Colorado into eastern Utah, although the federal government had formerly guaranteed them the land on which they were residing.